Nechama Leibowitz: Biography

 Nechama Leibowitz was born to an Orthodox Jewish family in Riga two years after her elder brother, the philosopher Yeshayahu Leibowitz.
 The family moved to Berlin in 1919.
 In 1930, Leibowitz received a doctorate from the University of Marburg for her thesis, Techniques in the Translations of German-Jewish Biblical Translations.
 She was advised by philologist Karl Helm.
 That same year 1930, she immigrated to Mandate Palestine with her husband Yedidya Lipman Lebowitz.
 She taught at a religious Zionist teachers' seminar for the next twenty-five years.
 In 1957 she began lecturing at Tel Aviv University, and became a full professor eleven years later.
 She also gave classes at the Hebrew University of Jerusalem and other educational institutions around the country.
 In addition to her writings, Leibowitz commented on the Torah readings regularly for the Voice of Israel radio station.

 Her husband, Yedidya Lipman Leibowitz, was also her uncle.
+Despite much speculation about why they married, including the suggestion that it was to enable her to take care of him without transgressing religious laws, they married for love.

 At her funeral, her nephew said that he is like a son to her and many of her students said kaddish for her together with her nephew.
 She is seen as a great religious role model for young religious children in Israel, and the Ne'emanei Torah Va'Avodah organization has encouraged the public school system in Israel to incorporate her into the selection of biographies that are studied by Israeli children in primary schools.